alvingerona/upwork-jobs-notifier/README.md

 ## Usage

-To deploy the application to AWS using the Serverless Framework, run:
+To deploy the application to AWS using the Serverless Framework, run the following command:

 ```bash
 serverless deploy
 ```

-## To invoke the function locally for testing
+## To invoke the function locally for testing, run the following command:

 ```
 yarn invoke-jobs-notifier
 ```

-## How to test packager locally?
+## How to test the packager locally?

-Run command:
+To test the packager locally, run the following command:
 ```
 serveless package
 ```